Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

 \subsection{Supernova vs.\ r-process imprints in early galactic evolution}

 Based on the nucleosynthesis predictions for (regular) core-collapse and for type Ia supernovae, plus their occurrence rates, one finds that the early phase of the evolution of galaxies is dominated by the ejecta of (fast evolving) massive stars, i.e.\ those leading to core-collapse supernovae.
-While there might exist differences for the ejecta composition of e.g. 13, 15, 20, 25 or 40 M$_\odot$ stars, average production ratios in the interstellar gas will be found after some time delay when many such explosions and the mixing of their ejecta with the interstellar medium have taken place.
-These averaged abundance ratios reflect integrated ejecta yields over the initial mass function of stars, i.e.\ weighted with the probability of finding stars in a certain mass interval.
-As type Ia supernovae originate from exploding white dwarfs in binary systems, i.e. (a) from stars with initially less than 8 M$_\odot$ in order to become a white dwarf and (b) requiring mass transfer in a binary system before the type Ia supernova explosion, such events are delayed in comparison to the explosion of massive single stars.
-This follows (a) because low and intermediate mass stars experience longer evolution phases and (b) binary evolution adds to the delay.
-For these reasons type Ia supernovae, dominating the overall production of Fe and Ni (typically 0.5--0.6 M$_\odot$ per event), are only important at later phases in galactic evolution.
+While there exist variations for the ejecta composition of different progenitor masses, average abundance ratios in the interstellar gas will be found after some time delay when many such explosions and the mixing of their ejecta with the interstellar medium have taken place.
+These averaged abundance ratios reflect ejecta yields integrated over the distribution of initial stellar masses (initial mass function, IMF).
+Type Ia supernovae originate from exploding white dwarfs in binary systems, i.e. (a) from slowly evolving stars with initially less than 8~M$_\odot$ in order to become a white dwarf and (b) requiring time delaying mass transfer in a binary system before the type Ia supernova explosion (unless they are produced by very rare collisions of white dwarfs).
+Thus, such events are delayed in comparison to the explosion of massive single stars.
+Type Ia supernovae, which are only important at later phases in galactic evolution, dominate the overall production of Fe and Ni (typically 0.5--0.6~M$_\odot$ per event), but are only minor contributors to intermediate mass elements $Z=8$--22.
 As core-collapse supernovae produce larger amounts of O, Ne, Mg, Si, S, Ar, Ca, Ti (so-called $\alpha$-elements) than Fe-group nuclei like Fe and Ni (only of the order 0.1~M$_\odot$), their average ratio of $\alpha$/Fe is larger than the corresponding solar ratio.